mit-16-85/docs/docs/mighty-arm-vnc-instructions.md

 # Running Mighty on ARM Macs

 ## 1. Install Docker Desktop for Mac
-* Download Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+* Download Docker Desktop from https://www.docker.com/products/docker-desktop.
-* OPTIONAL (but recommended): Go to Settings -> Resources -> Resource Allocation and move all sliders to their maximum position.
+* OPTIONAL (but recommended): Go to `Settings > Resources > Resource Allocation` and move all sliders to their maximum position.
 To build the image on your own machine you will need at least 16 GB of RAM and 4 GB of swap.

-***

 ## 2. Install TigerVNC to Create a Virtual Display
-* While any VNC viewer can be used, TigerVNC is free and available on Homebrew ([https://tigervnc.org/](https://tigervnc.org/)).
+* While any VNC viewer can be used, TigerVNC is free and available on Homebrew (https://tigervnc.org/).
 * Install the viewer using the following command:
     ```sh
     brew install tigervnc-viewer
     ```
 * It should automatically appear in your applications folder.

-***

 ## 3. Clone the Repository and Navigate to the Docker Folder:
    ```sh